ADD "Emperor Norton Bridge" as an HONORARY Name for the SF-Oakland Bay Bridge in 2022

-BUT, WAIT, DIDN'T HALF THE BAY BRIDGE JUST GET NAMED FOR WILLIE BROWN?!!
+BUT, WAIT, DIDN'T HALF THE BAY BRIDGE RECENTLY GET NAMED FOR WILLIE BROWN?!!

 Well, yes and no.

-Indeed, the 2013 Named Freeways, Highways, Structures and Other Appurtenances in California — the most recent edition of the authoritative listing produced regularly by the California Department of Transportation (Caltrans) (see Resources, below) — has separate and independent listings (p.
-43) for both the "Willie L. Brown, Jr., Bridge" and the "San Francisco-Oakland Bay Bridge"; the former is listed with a citation for ACR 65, the latter is listed as "Not Officially Named."
+Indeed, the 2016 Named Freeways, Highways, Structures and Other Appurtenances in California — the most recent edition of the authoritative listing produced regularly by the California Department of Transportation (Caltrans) (see Resources, below) — has separate and independent listings for both the "Willie L. Brown, Jr., Bridge" (p.149) and the "San Francisco-Oakland Bay Bridge" (p.171) The former is listed with a citation for ACR 65; the latter is listed as "Not Officially Named."

-In other words: For naming purposes, the State of California places (1) the constituent "spans" of the Bay Bridge and (2) the bridge as a whole on two separate planes.
+In other words: For naming purposes, the State of California places these two things — (1) the constituent "spans" of the Bay Bridge and (2) the bridge as a whole — on two separate planes.
 Which means that the naming of the Western crossing of the Bay Bridge for Willie Brown and the naming of the entire Bay Bridge system for Emperor Norton is not an either-or proposition — it can be both-and.

 But the main title of the landmark — "San Francisco-Oakland Bay Bridge" — remains.